 Michigan Newborn Screening Questions and Answers

 Newborn Screening is a public health program required by Michigan law to find babies with rare but serious disorders that require early treatment.
 All babies need to be tested in order to find the small number who look healthy but have a rare medical condition.
 Babies with these conditions seem healthy at birth but can become very sick in a short time.
-Each year more than 200 Michigan babies - one in every 500 to 600 births- are found to have a disorder detected by newborn screening.
+Each year more than 250 Michigan babies - one in every 400 to 500 births- are found to have a disorder detected by newborn screening.

 Q. When did NBS begin?

-Newborn screening for a rare metabolic disease called PKU (phenylketonuria) began in 1965.
+Newborn screening for a rare metabolic disease called phenylketonuria (PKU) began in 1965.
 PKU causes severe developmental delay and disability, but can be treated by limiting the amount of protein in the diet.
 Today, a child with PKU can have normal development when detected by NBS and treated early.

 Q. How many disorders can be found today?

 The number of disorders on the NBS panel has increased over the years as new technologies and treatments became available.
-The screening panel now includes 50+ disorders including hearing.
+The screening panel now includes 50+ disorders including hearing loss and critical congenital heart disease.
 If these disorders are not found and treated soon after birth, permanent disability, illness or death may result.

-Each year, more than 200 babies, or about 1 in 500 to 600 births, are found to have one of the disorders.
-Over the years, nearly 4,000 Michigan babies have been diagnosed and received treatment as a result of NBS.
+Each year, more than 250 babies, or about 1 in 400 to 500 births, are found to have one of the disorders.
+Over the years, approximately 6,000 Michigan babies have been diagnosed and received treatment as a result of NBS.